Psychological testing process

 Once this information has been determined, I will work with you to find the most beneficial scenario.
 A invoice will be provided to you to submit to your insurance company for reimbursement if you are going out of network.
 In many cases, we may be willing to bill your insurance for you.

-Dr. Lokken is currently an in-network provider for BCBS (PPO and HMO) and Humana (all plans except EAP).
+Dr. Lokken and her associates are currently an in-network provider for BCBS (PPO and HMO) and Humana (all plans).
 Dr. Lokken is also a certified provider for Tri-Care, and an out-of-network provider for most other insurance companies.
-Dr. Woodcox is in the process of being credentialed with the same panels.

 Cash, check, Debit cards, and VISA/Mastercard are accepted for payment.
 In many cases, the Flexible Spending Account (FSA, HSA, etc.) card may be used.